hyperledger/fabric/docs/source/peers/peers.md

 The ordering service (running on orderer nodes) receives transactions containing signed and endorsed proposal responses, from one or more applications via the gateway service, and orders and packages the transactions into blocks.
-These are the blocks (which are also ordered) --- consisting of validated, endorsed and ordered transactions --- that make up a Fabric blockchain ledger.
+These are the blocks (which are also ordered) --- consisting of endorsed and ordered transactions --- that make up a Fabric blockchain ledger.

 For details about the ordering and packaging phase, see the [conceptual information about the ordering phase](../orderer/ordering_service.html#phase-two-ordering-and-packaging-transactions-into-blocks).